Real Estate And Mortgage Market Forecast

 Your real estate agent will need to add specific verbiage to your contract.
 We can assist homebuyers when writing the real estate purchase contract offer.

-Gustan Cho Associates will continue to update our readers on current market conditions and tips to navigate the current real estate market.
+Gustan Cho Associates will continue to update our readers on current market conditions and tips for navigating the real estate market.
 We are constantly adding mortgage loan programs to our long list of mortgage options.
+Another solution is creating community land trusts to help decrease housing costs.
+Another solution is to encourage the development of micro-housing units that are smaller than traditional apartments and can be more affordable.

 Best Mortgage Lenders For Bad Credit and Low Credit Scores